• Skip to primary navigation

 • Add egg and vanilla and beat for 1 minute.

-• Add old-fashioned oats and beat until combined.
+• Stir in old-fashioned oats until combined.

 • Add mix ins if desired and stir until evenly distributed.

-• Use a 1 ½ to 2 TBS cookie scoop to measure out portions of dough, roll them into balls and placed evenly spaced out onto the prepared baking sheets.
+• Use a 1 ½ to 2 Tablespoon cookie scoop to measure out portions of dough, roll them into balls and placed evenly spaced out onto the prepared baking sheets.
 Repeat until all the dough is used.

 • Bake in preheated oven for 8-10 minutes or until cookies are just set.